lovac42/AddonManager21/README.md

 All files are backported from anki-2.1.5-src.
 This addon must be loaded first, so the first file is named __init__.py in the main directory.
 And each addon must have it's own folder with a config.json file.

+## Conflict:
+Should there be any conflict and this addon is not loaded before another, rename it to something else like 11111111111111111111.py

 ## Screenshots:
 <img src="https://github.com/lovac42/AddonManager21/blob/master/screenshot/addonmenu.png?raw=true" />
 <img src="https://github.com/lovac42/AddonManager21/blob/master/screenshot/confeditor.png?raw=true" />